Curriculum Vitae

 Linux Kernel

-I have contributed with more than 80 approved patches to the Linux Kernel in the regulator, SPI, media, IIO, mfd, and DRM subsystems.
+I have contributed with more than 120 approved patches to the Linux Kernel in the regulator, SPI, media, IIO, mfd, and DRM subsystems.
 The DRM subsystem is the community which I’m most engaged with, where I also review patches and interact with other contributors on the mailing list.
-I have commit rights on the drm-misc tree and I have committed specially test-related patches.
-Also, I’m one of the Virtual Kernel Mode Setting (VKMS) maintainers.
+I have commit rights on the drm-misc tree and I have committed plenty of patches.
+Also, I’m one of the Virtual Kernel Mode Setting (VKMS) and V3D maintainers.

 IGT

 I have more than 30 contributions to the IGT project, especially on the AMDGPU, V3D and VC4 tests.
-Recently, I’m also contributing to some KMS tests in order to guarantee that the tests are working properly on VKMS.
+Recently, I’ve also contributed to some KMS tests in order to guarantee that the tests are working properly on VKMS.

 Fedora